Genetics Career Guide - Education & Salaries

 Arizona State University (Online)

 Arizona State University is well-known for its extensive offering of online courses and certificate programs.
 For students hoping to attain a bachelor of science degree without needing to attend in-person classes, the program offered by ASU may be a great fit.
-Graduates of the Arizona State online program are awarded a bachelor of science in genetics, cell, and developmental biology
+Graduates of the Arizona State online program are awarded a bachelor of science program in biological sciences with a concentration in genetics, cell and developmental biology.

 Clemson University

 Clemson University is a public institution in Clemson, South Carolina.
-Its bachelor of science in genetics bills itself as a perfect entry point for students looking to attend pharmacy, veterinary or medical school after completing their undergraduate requirements.
-On its website, Clemson boasts many tie-in programs and a strong alumni network that may be especially interesting for individuals looking to build their careers in the country’s southeast.
+Its bachelor of science program in genetics bills itself as a perfect entry point for students looking to attend pharmacy, veterinary, or medical school after completing their undergraduate requirements.
+Students in this program will learn about the molecular structure, the function of genes, and their behavior.
+Notably, students can begin working toward their MS in genetics or in biochemistry and molecular biology while completing this bachelor’s degree.

 • Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)